BishrGhalil/BishrGhalil/README.md

 Hi, I'm Bishr Ghalil, a Computer Science student from Syria.
 My passion for software lies with dreaming up ideas and making them come true.
 I love learning new programing languages, And any computer related topic.

-I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 - 💬 Ask me about anything, I am happy to help;